Skip to main contentSkip to docs navigation

 pnpm init

 2. Install Parcel.
-Parcel is the only build dependency — it'll install the Sass transformer for you when it sees a .scss file.
+Parcel is the only build dependency — it installs the Sass transformer automatically when it sees a .scss file.

 pnpm add -D parcel